 The type of crown reduction method used is dependent on the size of the tree, but usually consists of the following:

 Commencement is usually at the apex (the top of the tree), works down one side (third) of the tree, and then repeats on the other two thirds of the tree.
 In following this method we can reduce the size of the crown symmetrically, making the crown smaller but look similar to the original crown in shape.

 This process sees the entire foliated area of the tree is reduced in size, creating a smaller crown.
 We calculate by percentage 10, 15, 20 or 25% as no more than 25% should be done in one growing season.
-This type of work has been perfected by the Canopy Tree Arborists Sydney team over the years.
+This type of work has been perfected by the Canopy Tree Arborists Southern Highlands team over the years.